The 12 PCI DSS Compliance Requirements: What You Need to Know

 In December 2004, the PCI DSS requirements standardized the elements of secure payment environments and provided a guidepost for best practices related to accepting, transmitting, and storing cardholder data.
 These requirements have evolved in response to new forms of payment and data storage, from new point of sale (POS) technologies to emerging ecommerce technologies to contactless payment.

 The most recent version, PCI DSS v4.0, was released in March 2022.
-PCI DSS v3.2.1will be superseded by v4.0 on March 21, 2024, and the official effective date for v4.0 is March 31, 2025.
+PCI DSS v3.2.1 was superseded by v4.0 on March 21, 2024, and the official effective date for v4.0 is March 31, 2025.
 Entities utilizing a third-party service provider (TPSP) that is validated on the previous version will still be compliant as long as the validation was completed before the retirement of v3.2.1 and 12 months have not passed since the service provider’s validation.
 During the transition period, the PCI Security Standards Council recommends organizations prepare for PCI DSS v4.0 compliance by studying the new standard, reviewing and updating their templates and forms accordingly, and focusing on adopting changes to comply with the standard.

 Is PCI DSS a Legal Compliance Requirement?